top of page

 did we get our car title?

-did we have to delay the drive?
+did we have to delay our move to Mexico?

-Kathleen Naomi
+xo Kathleen Naomi

 bottom of page